 Simply joining a club or adopting a cause isn't going to instantly produce a circle of new friends.
 You have to actively engage with those around you.
 Be willing to go out on a limb and introduce yourself to someone new.
 When you do make a connection with someone, foster it by reaching out to the person on social media or email and making firm plans to get together.

-To learn more about issues we all face as we age, read Aging in Place, a Special Health Report from Harvard Medical School.
+For more on how to protect your health, independence and security as you age, check out Aging in Place, a Special Health Report from Harvard Medical School.

 Image: © kali9 | GettyImages

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.